- Find a Trail

 The corridor was originally built by the Yazoo and Mississippi Valley Railroad before being merged into the Illinois Central Railroad and ultimately ending up under the control of the Columbus and Greenville Railway.
 The Martin & Sue King Railroad Heritage Museum near the trail’s midpoint features exhibits on the area’s extensive railroad history, as well as artifacts and one of the largest model train layouts in Mississippi.

-Just across the street from the museum, the restored original train depot is now home to the Bolivar County Literacy Foundation.
-The trail also encircles the former Yazoo and Mississippi Valley Railroad turntable at its newer southern end adjacent to a recently constructed neighborhood, where street names such as Turntable Way, Turntable Place and Turntable Crossing honor the site’s previous use.
+Just across the street from the museum lies the restored original train depot; the trail also encircles the former Yazoo and Mississippi Valley Railroad turntable at its newer southern end adjacent to a recently constructed neighborhood, where street names such as Turntable Way, Turntable Place and Turntable Crossing honor the site’s previous use.

 Shorter trails on the same former rail corridor include the Renova Heritage Walking Trail, Shelby Trails and Duncan Walking Trail to the north and the Boyle Rail-Trail, Shaw Rail-Trail and Hollandale Rail-Trail to the south.